mozilla/mozanalysis/docs/adrs/adr-0001-dependency_management.md

 ### 2. poetry
 (poetry)[https://python-poetry.org/] is a popular tool for dependency managment.
 When starting development with a poetry project, one uses the `poetry install` command to create a virtual environment for the project and install the package and its dependencies.
 New dependencies are added with the `poetry add` command.  poetry (and other tools) are configured in the `pyproject.toml`.

+* : Can add Dependabot, which is alrady built-in to github tool that has additional uses like checking for security vulnerabilities
 * +: Very reliable dependency resolution
 * +: Uses `pyproject.toml`, which is the new standard and is nice for consolidating other config files
 * +: Also acts as a virtualenv manager